RogerNogue/RogerHandmade/README.md

 # RogerHandmade
+handmade reference is at: https://handmadehero.org/

-Decided to get into handmade hero and try stuff just for learning purposes: handmade reference is at: https://handmadehero.org/
+Decided to get into handmade hero and try just basic stuff for learning purposes.
+The initial idea is using a more C++ way of coding.